dmacvicar/dmacvicar.github.io.old/_posts/2017-04-23-droid-chamaleon.md

 ---
 layout: post
-title: The attack of the Droid Chamaleon
+title: The attack of the Droid Chamaleon (running Android apps on openSUSE)
 date: '2017-04-23'
 categories:
 - Software